G3 application how-to guide

 Click or tap a bar to see which officers, assignments, or times are causing the shortage.

-Change an officer's status
+Change an officer's daily status

 Use the correct date and shift before making the change.

-Open Status.
+Set Status.

 Print the roster